andreacarotti99/NFT-trading/README.md

 #### Run the program
 Arguments:
-- topK: number of rarest token you want to display
+- topK: number of rarest token you want to display (default 5)
-- routines: maximum number of concurrent go routines used (suggested value [500-900])
+- routines: maximum number of concurrent go routines used (suggested value [500-900]) (default 500)
 - useWorkerPool: boolean to use the implementation with worker pool (true) or semaphores (default false)

 Example: